Daisies, roses and lace at Stella McCartney's Paris fashion show

 Paired with body-hugging tops in cap sleeves, the looks paired sporty with chic.

-The Stella McCartney brand is part-owned by luxury group Kering, formerly known as PPR.
+The Stella McCartney brand is part-owned by luxury group Kering, formerly known as PPR (PRTP.PA).
 The company does not break out sales results of its smaller brands but said in July its overall luxury sales rose 9.4 percent in the second quarter on a comparable basis.

 As at nearly every show, the designer's father, former Beatle Paul McCartney, arrived late and sat in the front row, clapping loudly at show's end.